-Director of Elections on CARICOM mission to Bahamas
+Director of elections on CARICOM mission to Bahamas

-Jamaica's Director of Elections, Orrette Fisher, has been selected to serve as Deputy Chief of Mission for the Caribbean Community electoral observation mission to the Bahamas.
-The 11-member mission team, which includes representatives from Antigua and Barbuda, Barbados, Grenada, Guyana, St Lucia, St Vincent and the Grenadines and Trinidad and Tobago will submit a report to the Secretary General of CARICOM, Ambassador Irwin LaRocque, at the end of the mission.
+Director of Elections, Orrette Fisher, has been selected to serve as Deputy Chief of Mission for the Caribbean Community electoral observation mission to the Bahamas.
+A release from the Electoral Office of Jamaica today, stated that the delegation will observe the General Election scheduled for May 10, with the Chief of Mission being Josephine Tamai, Chief Elections Officer, Department of Elections and Boundaries in Belize.

 Discussions